isuru9625/IR_Search_Engine/README.md

 Requirements:
-1. Elasticsearch should be up and running.
+1. Elasticsearch(version - 7.7.1 or higher) should be up and running.
-2. Kibana should be up and running.
+2. Kibana(version - 7.7.1 or higher) should be up and running.
 3. Node.js should be installed.
 Confirm it by typing, (node --version ) in command prompt without brackets.